Diabetes in Children: Checking Blood Sugar in a Child

 - Don't reuse lancets.

 Lancets get dull and can cause pain.
 Plus, a used lancet can carry bacteria that could make you sick.
-Some people reuse lancets anyway.
-If you do, be extra careful with handwashing each time.
+Some people reuse lancets anyway, in some cases to save money.
+If you do, be extra careful with hand-washing each time.
 And use a new lancet each day to reduce the chance for bacteria growth.